NextBlaubeere/asmedia-usb-mouse-fix/README.md

 This issue has been observed on a **MacBook Pro 13" Early 2015 (MacBookPro12,1)** with an LG UltraWide monitor connected via Thunderbolt 2.
 When the same monitor is connected via its USB port instead, the hub is hosted by the Intel xHCI controller and the mouse works fine.
 The ASMedia ASM1042A acts as the xHCI host controller when connected via Thunderbolt 2, and it does not recover from TT stalls on the interrupt endpoint the way the Intel controller does.

 What makes this even stranger is that plugging in an unrelated Logitech wireless receiver into the monitor suddenly makes any wired mouse work.
 The receiver has no connection to the wired mouse whatsoever.
-It prevents the problem, though why exactly is unclear.
-The additional USB traffic it puts on the controller might be the reason, but I am not sure.
+Dynamic debug logs confirm that the URB cancellation still happens even with the receiver plugged in, so the receiver does not prevent the cause.
+The mouse simply recovers from it in that case, for reasons that are not yet clear.

 ---